jemmie2025/terraform-assessment/README.md

 Take screenshots or copy placeholders into the evidence/ folder.
 Match the filenames exactly with the Screenshot Path column.
 When AWS account is available, replace placeholders with real screenshots.

-Notes
-This project is fully beginner-friendly and locally testable.

-All Terraform configurations are copy-paste ready.

-No AWS account is required to submit this project.

 Future deployment will follow the same Terraform setup once credentials are available.